cdapio/cdap-ingest/cdap-sink/README.md

  a1.sinks.sink1.streamName = <Stream name>
  ```

- Also optional parameters can be specified with their default values.
+ Optional parameters that can be specified are listed below with their default values.

  Enter the host port that is used by the stream client:
  ```